PubNubDevelopers/unity-multiplayer-shooter/README.md

 This is a Unity game built using the [Super Multiplayer Shooter Unity](https://assetstore.unity.com/packages/templates/systems/super-multiplayer-shooter-template-124977) game, an online shooting brawler game enhanced with the following PubNub real-time functionality:

 * In-App Messaging: Send and receive messages in the lobby and main menu.
-* Presence: Detect when knew users are online/offline
+* Presence: Detect when users are online/offline
 * Friend List: Add, Remove, and Check when new players come online/offline
 * Leaderboard: Update player scores after matches
-* Language Translation: Translate your messages to a variety of languages.
+* Language Translation: Translate your messages to a variety of languages using Message Filters.
-* Profanity Filtering: Block profane and hateful messages while in-game.
+* Profanity Filtering: Block profane and hateful messages while in-game using Message Filters.
-* User Metadata: Search and filter for players and view their usernames.
+* User Metadata: Search and filter for players and view their usernames via App Context.

 Note:
 * The game is actively in development and more features are planned to be incorporated in the near future.
-* PubNub has purchased a Multi Entity License for this template from the Unity Asset Store.
+* PubNub has purchased a Multi-Entity License for this template from the Unity Asset Store.
 We are not actively selling the game, but showcasing how to enhance the game with PubNub's Real-Time capabilities.

 ## Prerequisites
 You'll need to perform the following before getting started.